 Need legal assistance?

-Twice each month, volunteer attorneys make themselves available at PCOA’s office for one-on-one appointments to assist older adults with advice only regarding legal issues such as estate planning, wills, probate, guardianship and conservatorship, and the Arizona Long Term Care System.
+Three to four times each month, volunteer attorneys make themselves available at PCOA’s office for one-on-one appointments to assist older adults with advice only regarding legal issues such as estate planning, wills, probate, guardianship and conservatorship, and the Arizona Long Term Care System.
 Appointments are required and a voluntary donation of $15 is requested.

 PCOA also makes legal aid available to those who are in need and qualify through our community partner, Southern Arizona Legal Aid, and can offer referrals to other legal entities, such as Lawyers Referral Service.